decimalteam/dsc-python-sdk/README.md

 # optional: set memo, set custom coin fee...
 tx.set_memo("hello from python")
 tx.set_fee("initiald", ether_to_wei(1))
+# calculate_fee calculates fee in specified denom and set it
+# wallet is used for signing and for right transaction length
 tx.calculate_fee(wallet, "initiald", api)

 # sign transaction and get transaction bytes to send